 MoDOT has adopted a statewide transportation asset management approach to make the best decisions with transportation investments.
 MoDOT's Asset Management Plan (AMP) is a crucial element in achieving MoDOT's strategic goal of keeping roads and bridges in good condition.
-The following link provides the asset management plan summary http://epg.modot.org/files/7/7a/121.5.1.1.1_current.pdf.
+The following link provides the asset management plan summary http://epg.modot.org/files/7/7a/121.5.1.1.1 current.pdf.
 The AMP is a rolling 10-year strategic framework for making cost-effective decisions about allocating resources and managing road and bridge system infrastructure.
 It is based on a process of monitoring the physical condition of assets and predicting deterioration over time and providing information on how to invest in order to meet asset management goals.
 The following chart demonstrates the asset management needs over the next ten years:

-The AMP objective is keep the state's transportation assets in good condition over the life cycle of those assets at the most practical cost.
+The AMP objective is to keep the state's transportation assets in good condition over the life cycle of those assets at the most practical cost.
 Based on current funding constraints, the goal of the AMP is to maintain existing pavement and bridge conditions.
-In the 2020-2024 STIP, MoDOT has programmed approximately \$2.7 billion in the first three years to move MoDOT towards the federal bridge and pavement performance targets.
+In the 2022-2026 STIP, MoDOT has programmed approximately \$3.0 billion in the first three years to move MoDOT towards the federal bridge and pavement performance targets.

-While maintaining the existing transportation system remains a priority, MoDOT is also committed to making safety improvements to the system in order to reduce the number of fatalities and serious injuries on Missouri roadways.
-From 2013-2017, Missouri averaged 854 fatalities and 4,760 serious injuries each year from traffic crashes.
-MoDOT, in conjunction with safety partners across the state, has developed a strategic highway safety plan that identifies emphasis areas and corresponding strategies for reducing fatalities and serious injuries.
-Missouri's Blueprint, A Partnership Toward Zero Deaths, takes a holistic approach to address safety by considering efforts across four primary disciplines: education, enforcement, engineering, and emergency services.
-In addition, the Blueprint establishes Missouri's ultimate goal of 0 fatalities on Missouri's transportation system.
-An interim goal of 700 or fewer fatalities by the end of 2020 has also been established.

-Reducing fatalities and serious injuries requires efforts from partners throughout the state across multiple disciplines.
-MoDOT is committed to improving safety through both transportation projects and outreach efforts alongside our safety partners.
-In the 2020-2024 STIP, MoDOT has programmed approximately \$170.6 million in the first three years to help move MoDOT towards the federal safety performance targets.
+MoDOT is committed to providing a safe transportation system by incorporating safety improvements through the STIP in order to reduce the number of fatalities and serious injuries on Missouri roadways.
+From 2016-2020, Missouri averaged 934 fatalities and 4,716 serious injuries each year from traffic crashes.
+In 2020, there were 991 traffic fatalities in Missouri, the most in Missouri since 2007.
+MoDOT, in conjunction with the Missouri Coalition for Roadway Safety, has developed a strategic highway safety plan that identifies emphasis areas and corresponding strategies for reducing fatalities and serious injuries.
+Show-Me Zero, takes a holistic approach to address safety by considering efforts across multiple disciplines, including education, public policy, enforcement, engineering, and emergency services.
+The plan identifies four key emphasis areas for improving safety on Missouri's roadways: occupant protection, distracted driving, speed and aggressive driving, and impaired driving.
+While the plan is comprehensive and includes strategies all Missourians can help implement, the STIP is particularly effective in implementing key engineering strategies identified in the plan.
+In the 2022-2026 STIP, MoDOT has programmed approximately \$152.8 million in the first three years to help move MoDOT towards the federal safety performance targets.
+To achieve the ultimate goal of 0 fatalities on Missouri roadways, this collective effort of roadway improvements and improved driver behaviors must remain a priority.